chaotic-society/chebyshev/README.md

 $$\epsilon_{rel} = \frac{\int_\Omega |f(x) - f'(x)| dx}{\int_\Omega |f(x)|dx}$$

 The implementation is generalized using templates, making it possible to test quite generic types of functions, from real functions to functions of matrices and vectors or complex numbers.
-The estimates are computed and the single test units are validated through a _fail function_, which determines whether the test failed, depending on its results.
+The estimates are computed and the single test cases are validated through a _fail function_, which determines whether the test failed, depending on its results.

 ### Benchmarks